johnnyy5929/sep10-freedom-project/blog/entry02.md

 ## Engineering Design Process
-I am currently in the thrid stage of the engineering design process, where my goal is to brainstorm the problem and learn how to solve it.
+I am currently in the third stage of the engineering design process, where my goal is to brainstorm the problem and learn how to solve it.
 The problem that I hope to solve is to make it easier for people to find a recipe they like and make it the healthy way possible.
-My next step is to research more about how to solve this problem and learn more about coding so It would be easier to understand how to make a webiste that could help people in cooking and eating healthier than before this will benenfit everyone that likes cooking and wants to eat better.
+My next step is to research more about how to solve this problem and learn more about coding so It would be easier to understand how to make a website that could help people in cooking and eating healthier than before.
+This will benefit everyone that likes cooking and wants to eat better.

 ## Skills
 ### Commutation
-When I was doing my work, I asked around for people help, I didn't know that much hardware and software so I asked people.
-Also when I didn't know what the problem I asked people what they think a problem is.
+When I was doing my work, I asked around for people's help, I didn't know that much hardware and software so I asked people.
+Also when I didn't know what the problem was I asked people what they thought the problem was.
 It is hard to come up with a way to solve the problem so I asked around as well.
-So commutation is a good skill to learned and will help me in the future because I know how to commuatate easier than before.
+So commutation is a good skill to learn and will help me in the future because I know how to communicate easier than before.

 ### How to find what you are looking for
 When I was googling, I saw so many results.
-It was hard to look for what I wanted to look for, however I away around it, I found that when you are trying to find something you hsould be more specific with it, what I mean is type in all the thinks you are looking for, this is a good skill that I learned that will help me later when I am googling or reserching.
+It was hard to look for what I wanted to look for, however I away around it, I found that when you are trying to find something you should be more specific with it, what I mean is type in all the thinks you are looking for, this is a good skill that I learned that will help me later when I am googling or researching.